-Do not bundle up in blankets if you have a high temperature.
-Do not use fans or air conditioners either.
-These measures will only make the chills worse and even cause the fever to rise.
+DO NOT bundle up in blankets if you have a high temperature.
+DO NOT use fans or air conditioners either.
+These measures will only make the chills worse and may even cause the fever to rise.

 HOME CARE FOR A CHILD

 If the child's temperature is causing the child to be uncomfortable, give pain-relieving tablets or liquid.
-Non-aspirin pain-relievers such as acetaminophen are preferred.
+Non-aspirin pain-relievers such as acetaminophen are recommended.
 Ibuprofen may also be used.
-Follow the recommended dosage on the package label.
+Follow the dosage guidelines on the package label.